GaloyMoney/blink/DEV.md

 ### Docker compose

-The docker compose file is split into  `docker-compose.yml` and `docker-compose.override.yml`.
-By default the override file is merged in and exposes ports on your host machine to various containers.
+The docker compose files are split into `docker-compose.yml` and `docker-compose.override.yml`.

+By default, with `docker compose up`, docker will merge both files.
+The `docker-compose.override.yml` will expose ports on your host machine to various containers.

 During CI testing we ignore the override file in order to contain tests within a docker network.
-This is achieved by specifically calling out the docker compose file to use ex: `docker compose -f docker-compose.yml ...`.
+This is achieved by specifically calling out the docker compose file to use ex: `docker compose -f docker-compose.yml up`.

 ## Testing

-To run the test suite you can run:
+To run the full test suite you can run:

 ```bash
 $ make test
 ```
-To execute the test suite [runtime dependencies](#runtime-dependencies) must be running.
+Executing the full test suite requires [runtime dependencies](#runtime-dependencies).

 ### Run unit tests